-- Under a high emissions scenario, mean annual temperature is projected to rise by about 4.8°C on average from 1990 to 2100.
-If emissions decrease rapidly, the temperature rise is limited to about 1.3°C. - Under a high emissions scenario, the number of days of warm spell ('heat wave') is projected to increase from about 10 days in 1990 to about 250 days on average in 2100.
-If emissions decrease rapidly, the days of warm spell, in 2100, are limited to about 85 on average. - Under a high emissions scenario heat-related deaths in the elderly (65+ years) are projected to increase to over 65 deaths per 100,000 by 2080 compared to the estimated baseline of under 3 deaths per 100,000 annually between 1961 and 1990.
-A rapid reduction in emissions could limit heat-related deaths in the elderly to just under 12 deaths per 100,000 towards 2080.
+- Under a high emissions scenario, mean annual temperature is projected to rise by about 4.5°C on average from 1990 to 2100.
+If emissions decrease rapidly, the temperature rise is limited to about 1.2°C (page 2). - Under a high emissions scenario, and without large investments in adaptation, an annual average of 503,600 people are projected to be affected by flooding due to sea level rise between 2070 and 2100.
+If emissions decrease rapidly and there is a major scale up in protection the annual affected population could be limited to about 500 people (page 3).

-• Under a high emissions scenario, diarrhoeal deaths attributable to climate change in children under 15 years old is projected to be about 9.6% of the over 42,000 diarrhoeal deaths projected by 2050.
-Although diarrhoeal deaths are projected to decline to about 15,500 towards 2070 the proportion of deaths attributable to climate change is projected to rise to approximately 14.1%.
+• Under a high emissions scenario heat-related deaths in the elderly [65+ years] are projected to increase to about 45 deaths per 100,000 by 2080 compared to the estimated baseline of under 2 deaths per 100,000 annually between 1961 and 1990 [page 4].